 “I knew….that….they didn’t like me.”
-Styrd words was a whisper.
+Styrd words were a whisper.
 “I was just hoping that they would accept me for who I was.”

 “Then what must I do?”

-“Move away from such negative environment and start anew, but this time fortify your self confidence and the way you think.”
+“Move away from such a negative environment and start anew, but this time fortify your self-confidence and the way you think.”
 Moca sternly stated, but his words had a fatherly tone to it.
 He raised up his hand and tapped his finger on the side of his head.
-“It all starts in the mind.
+“It all starts in mind.
 The change isn’t simple, but the more positive your thoughts are, the better and happier you become.”

 Tart was silent.
-He too was listening on Moca’s words as if it was his own.
-There was something special in the way that Moca spoke that made anybody want to listen to what he had to say.
+He, too, was listening to Moca’s words as if it was his own.
+There was something special in how Moca spoke that made anybody want to listen to what he had to say.

-What was a bit strange though was hearing all this from Moca.
-He was a high level monster that could shapeshift into human, and knew many ways to torture his opponent.
+What was a bit strange, though, was hearing all this from Moca.
+He was a high-level monster that could shapeshift into humans and knew many ways to torture his opponent.
 It made me wonder how in the world his mind worked.
 Such thoughts just didn’t seem to fit at all.
-Maybe it was just me, but monsters these day and age seemed more human than the human themselves.
+Maybe it was just me, but monsters this day and age seemed more human than humans themselves.

 “So, if I go with Berry.
 I can start anew?”
 Styrd asked.
-He was slowly brightening up at the thought of starting anew, but at the same time very worried of the sudden change.
-It wasn’t simple just to up and leave everything behind.
+He was slowly brightening up at the thought of starting anew, but at the same time, very worried about the sudden change.
+It wasn’t simply just to up and leave everything behind.
 “Nobody will make fun of me for who I am?”
-He asked hopefully.
+He asked, hopefully.

-Tart, Moca, and Phil was the first three to hop on without any trouble.
+Tart, Moca, and Phil were the first three to hop on without any trouble.
 They scaled on my back as if it was nothing.
 Cathy wasn’t quite sure if she wanted to get on or not.
 She had that look that stated that she didn’t like the thought of flying.
-Eventually, she climbed up, sitting next to Phil not complaining a single bit.
-I had to hand it to her, she wasn’t the bitchy princess type or it would’ve been worse.
+Eventually, she climbed up, sitting next to Phil, not complaining a single bit.
+I had to hand it to her, she wasn’t the bitchy princess type, or it would’ve been worse.

 All of a sudden, I felt a wash of power erupted around my body from his contact.
-A blast of energy and wind went outwards, knocking every Orc who was watching backwards.
+A blast of energy and wind went outwards, knocking every Orc who was watching backward.
 Waves upon waves of powerful magical energy shot forward and into Styrd’s hand.
 He flinched as his eyes became wide.
-He panic, unable to comprehend what was going on.
+He panicked, unable to comprehend what was going on.

 A bright light appeared in front of him.
 Stryd covered his eyes, trying to not get blinded.
 The light shifted and contorted, pulling magical energy from my very core.
 My muscle tensed, and my belly glowed with fire.